retrohun/bakefat/mbrsys.md

   or FAT32, and mbrsys makes a recommendation), no need for manual calculations.
-* No need to run any tool (such as fdisk, install-mbr, mkfs.vfat, mformat, ms-sys, bootlace.com) on the host system, everything is automatic, and everything is run with the correct autodetected parameters.
+* No need to run any tool (such as fdisk, install-mbr, mkfs.vfat, mformat, ms-sys, bootlace.com) on the host system, the output of mbrsys is is a complete, proper, bootable filesystem and partition table, with parameters and sizes correctly autodetected and adjusted.
-* No need to run any tool (such as fdisk.exe, sys.com or format.com) in the virtual machine, everything is automatic, and everything is run with the correct autodetected parameters.
+* No need to run any tool (such as fdisk.exe, sys.com or format.com) within the virtual machine, mbrsys has already created the filesystem and partition table, and made them bootable before these tools would run.
 * It works with both CHS and LBA (EBIOS) hard disk addressing.
 It autodetects both, and chooses the one which works better.
 * It automates partition sector alignment so that it works in DOS <=6.22 and